romaintribout/Sigfox-NODEMCU-BRKWS01-Wisol-SFM10R1/README.md

 ```bash
 ./ngrok http 5000 -region eu
 ```
-You can see a public URL in your terminal
+For example, you can see a public URL in your terminal

 ![Sigfox Backend](doc/ngrok.png)